webmaven/morepath-tutorial/docs/schema.rst

         morepath.autosetup()
         run_simple('localhost', 8080, App(), use_reloader=True)

-With this code, we are setting up the app to be run and also instantiatiating the database and table that the blog posts will be stored in, and making sure that the app has a database session.
+With this code, we are setting up the app to be run from the console script, making sure that the app has a database session, and also instantiatiating the database and table for storing the blog posts.

 .. _SQLAlchemy:
     http://sqlalchemy.org